hafizur-r/BiofilmScanner-v0.1/README.md

-# Mask R-CNN for Cells Detection, Segmentation, and Size Distribution of Individual Cells
+# Mask R-CNN for Bacterial Cells Detection, Segmentation, and Size Distribution of Individual Cells

 The repository includes: